Cirkit Designer Logo

 2. What happens during a power outage?

-If a battery is connected, the hybrid inverter will switch to backup mode and supply power to critical loads.
+If a battery is connected, the hybrid inverter will switch to battery power to supply the load.
+Without a battery, the inverter will shut down unless it has a backup power feature.

-3. How do I monitor the inverter's performance?
+3. How do I monitor the inverter remotely?